Spatial predictions on physically constrained domains: Applications to Arctic sea salinity data: Model comparisons

 \subsection{Novaya Zemlya}

-Table \ref{supptab:novaya_resall} presents pre-processing time and total running time in seconds.
-Pre-processing indicates the neighbor search and barrier mesh construction for BORA-GP and Barrier SGF, respectively.
+Table \ref{supptab:novaya_resall} presents preprocessing time and total running time in seconds.
+Preprocessing indicates the neighbor search and barrier mesh construction for BORA-GP and Barrier SGF, respectively.
 The number of threads is set at 10 for model fitting.
 BORA-GP and NNGP samplers are based on MCMC, whose running time per iteration is additionally provided in seconds.